Academic and Student Resources

 - Adjustment issues

-The Graduate Programs Office (GPO) is located in Room 104, to the left of the main entrance to the Questrom School of Business (Hariri Building), and is the administrative hub of graduate business programs, including the MBA, MS•MBA, MSMS, PEMBA, PhD in Management, and PhD in Mathematical Finance.
+The Graduate Academic & Career Development Center (Grad Center) is the administrative hub of graduate business programs, including the MBA, MBA + MSDi, PEMBA, MSMS, MSMF, PhD in Management, and PhD in Mathematical Finance.

 Questrom School of Business faculty members pride themselves on being available to advise students on coursework pertaining to concentrations, career opportunities, and appropriate academic preparation in their field of interest.
-In addition, the Dean of the Questrom School of Business and the Assistant Dean for the Undergraduate Program hold weekly open-office hours for students.
+In addition, the Dean of Questrom School of Business, Associate Dean for Student Experience and Services, the Assistant Dean for the Undergraduate Program, and the Assistant Dean for the Graduate Programs are available for student appointments on any matter.

 Faculty Advising Program